 - Data are weighted to match the profile of the population.

-- The “actual” data for each question is taken from a variety of verified sources for each question and country – download a full list of sources/links to the actual data (PDF).
+- The “actual” data for each question is taken from a variety of verified sources for each question and country (see "Perils of Perception 2015 - Data Sources" below).